MicrosoftDocs/intelligent-asset-manager/Intelligent-asset/Tutorials/UI/inventory.md

 ## Creating a Universal Inventory

 The Clean Inventory Data Contract (CIDC) is an Excel report used as the required template to pull in and consolidate raw inventory data from the various inventory and discovery tools, de-duplicated, and formatted to work with the main IAM site.
-Some manual usage and license allocation inputs will also be required to complete the CIDC.
+Some manual usage and license allocation inputs will also be required to complete the CIDC, then the CIDC need to be encrypted.
 Once uploaded, the CIDC is validated against business rules to ensure proper data collection.
 If the CIDC fails validation a CIDC Error report detailing what needs to be fixed will be created.

 ![CIDC Error Report on IAM Cloud](media/CIDC-Error-Report-screenshot.jpg)